Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

   * `group`: Group name for this application
 * `server`: Information about the server on which the web application is hosted
   * `name`: Name under which to register the server in the Contrast application
-  * `environment`: Environment as which applications on this server should register themselves on the Contrast application (Development); this does not affect servers that already exist in Contrast
+  * `environment`: Environment as which applications on this server should register themselves on the Contrast application (Development); this does not affect servers that already exist in Contrast.
   * `tags`: Comma-delimited list of tags for this server
 * `inventory`
   * `tags`: Comma-delimited list of tags for this library

-## Ruby Specific Configuration Options
+## Ruby-Specific Configuration Options

-The following configuration options allow for fine-tuning the ruby agent.
+The following configuration options allow you to fine-tune the Ruby agent.

-* `ruby`: Options specific to the ruby agent
+* `ruby`: Options specific to the Ruby agent
-  * `analyze_inventory_async`: If set to 'true', this wraps the initial inventory message in a thread which may speed up the response time on the first request after startup.
+  * `analyze_inventory_async`: If set to `true`, this wraps the initial inventory message in a thread which may speed up the response time on the first request after startup.